 3. All entries must be in English or contain English subtitles (unless special arrangements have been made with festival.)

-4. If selected to screen at DTLAFF 2018, Presenting Filmmakers for feature length films including documentaries will be required to submit a DCP screening copy (must meet the below DCP Hard Drive requirements) and a back-up Blu-Ray.
-Entrants will be solely responsible for delivering their exhibition video materials to and from the festival venue.
-Screening copies will be available for retrieval by the filmmakers or his/her designated representative at the conclusion of the festival.
+4. If selected to screen at DTLAFF 2019, all filmmakers of feature-length films including documentaries are required to submit a DCP screening copy (must meet the below DCP Hard Drive requirements) and a back-up Blu-Ray.
+Entrants will be solely responsible for delivering their exhibition video materials to DTLAFF.
+Screening copies (DCPs and back-up Bly-Rays) will be available for retrieval by the filmmakers or his/her designated representative at the filmmakers’ cost at the conclusion of the festival.